mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A QUIC frame as defined in {{!RFC9000}}.

 Rate Adaptation:
-: An application-level mechanism that adjusts the sending rate of an application in order to respond to changing path conditions.
+: An application-level mechanism that adjusts the sending rate of an application in response to changing path conditions.
 For example, an application sending video might respond to indications of congestion by adjusting the resolution of the video it is sending.

 Receiver:
-: An endpoint that receives media in RTP packets and may send or receive RTCP packets.
+: An endpoint that receives media in RTP packets and might send or receive RTCP packets.

 Sender:
-: An endpoint that sends media in RTP packets and may send or receive RTCP packets.
+: An endpoint that sends media in RTP packets and might send or receive RTCP packets.

 Stream:
 : The term "stream" is ambiguous.
 Without a qualifier, "stream" could refer to a QUIC STREAM frame, as defined in {{!RFC9000}}, or a series of QUIC STREAM frames in a single stream, or a series of RTP packets encapsulated in QUIC STREAM frames.
 If not explicitly qualified, the term "STREAM" in this document refers to a QUIC STREAM frame, and "stream" in this document refers to one or more RTP packets encapsulated in QUIC STREAM frames.
 This document also uses the term "RoQ stream" as a short form of "one or more RTP packets encapsulated in QUIC STREAM frames".